 According to Armstrong and Kleiner (1996), conveying an understanding of training highlights that if training is to be fully understood, it must be produced and operated inside an organization by appreciating learning theories and methodologies.
 Sherman et al. echoed this sentiment (1996).
 They specifically stated that the success of a training program is determined by the organization's ability to identify training needs and the care with which the program is prepared, with the result that if the trainees do not learn what they are supposed to learn, the training is deemed unsuccessful.
-They also stated that training specialists feel that if learners do not learn, it is most likely due to a failure to apply a key learning principle.
+They also stated that training principle.
 What they're arguing is that the recognition and implementation of basic psychological principles of learning are usually linked to the success or failure of a training program.
 This assertion isn't always correct.
 What good will the trainees be to the organization if they don't learn anything?
 If trainees return empty-handed, with nothing to contribute, it's possible that, despite the organization's best efforts, the wrong candidate was chosen for the training program.